Last updated on August 27th, 2020

 After settling on a reliable supplier of CBD products that will guarantee the best results for your pet, other factors you need to consider include the dosage for your pet, and why you’re giving CBD to your pet.

 What Is The Right CBD Dosage For My Pet?

 Unfortunately, CBD has no universal recommended dosage.
-Some pet owners prefer the trial and error method of starting with small doses and working their way up to see what works for their pets.
+I recommend that pet owners use the trial and error method.
+Start with small doses and work up from there to see what works for your pet.

 If you’re like most pet owners and don’t want to take any risks or, this is the first time you’re coming across CBD oil, you can go with the recommendation of researchers of 2mg/kg or 2mg/2.2pounds twice a day if you’re using CBD to help with pain management in your pet.